KennethThePro/Cinema_Ticketing_System/README.md

 # Cinema Ticketing System using C++

 ## Purpose
-The purpose of this program is is to generate movie tickets that is purchased by a customer.
+The purpose of this program is to generate movie tickets that is purchased by a customer.
 A customer can purchase as many tickets as they wish for other people.

 ## Features of the Cinema Ticketing System
 The Cinema Ticketing System will show some simple menus for the staff and then the customer to select which are: